SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 ```

-What is nice with such examples is that
+What is nice about such examples is that
-- they help documenting the class by providing objects that we can directly use,
+- they help to document the class by providing objects that we can directly use,
 - they support the creation of tests by providing objects that can serve as input for tests,
 - they simplify the writing of tests.

-So think to use them.
+So think about using them.

 ### Printing

 It is quite annoying that we cannot really see an expression when we inspect it.
 We would like to get something better than `'aEConstant'` and `'anEAddition'` when we debug our programs.
 To display such information the debugger and inspector send to the objects the message `printString` which by default just prefix the name of the class with 'an' or 'a'.

 Let us change this situation.
 For this, we will specialize the method `printOn: aStream`.
 The message `printOn:` is called on the object when a program or the system send to the object the message `printString`.
-From that perspective `printOn:` is a system customisation point that developers can take advantage to enhance their programming experience.
+From that perspective `printOn:` is a system customization point that developers can take advantage to enhance their programming experience.

 Note that we do not redefine the method `printString` because it is more complex and `printString` is reused for all the objects in the system.
 We just have to implement the part that is specific to a given class.
-In object-oriented design jargon, `printString` is a template method in the sense that it sets up a context which is shared by other objects and it hosts hook methods which are program customisation points. `printOn:` is a hook method.
-The term hook comes from the fact that code of subclasses are invoked in the hook place \(see Figure *@fig:ExpressionsHierarchyPrintOn@*\).
+In object-oriented design jargon, `printString` is a template method in the sense that it sets up a context that is shared by other objects and it hosts hook methods which are program customization points. `printOn:` is a hook method.
+The term hook comes from the fact that code of subclasses is invoked in the hook place (see Figure *@fig:ExpressionsHierarchyPrintOn@*).

-The default definition of the method `printOn:` as defined on the class `Object` is the following: it grabs the class name and checks if it starts with a vowel or not and write to the stream the 'a/an class'.
+The default definition of the method `printOn:` as defined on the class `Object` is the following:
+it grabs the class name, checks if it starts with a vowel or not and writes to the stream the 'a/an class'.
 This is why by default we got `'anEConstant'` when we printed a constant expression.

 ```
 Object >> printOn: aStream